-Although there are potentially hundreds of reasons why your Grand Island home’s central air conditioner may need to be repaired, there are a couple of reasons that are most common.
-Knowing what they are may create some personal understanding what a technician means when they discuss the options for fixing the problem.
+Although there are potentially hundreds of reasons why your Grand Island home’s central air conditioner may need to be repaired, there are a few reasons that are quite common.
+Identifying them may create some personal understanding what a technician is referring to when they discuss the options for fixing the problem.
 Here are the top 5 list of problems that may cause your air conditioning system to break down.
 Check out the list below and consider whether your home has any of these issues.
 If so, schedule an HVAC inspection.

 Incorrect, haphazard or uncertified A/C wiring is unsafe and a possible fire hazard.
 Bad wiring often prevents the system from getting power or can pop the circuit breaker.